12 real estate agent tax deductions you shouldn’t miss

 1. Real estate agent tax deductions: Insurance, license fees, and dues

 Agents can deduct a range of insurance-related expenses, including real estate agent insurance premiums.
-That’s right, you can generally write off every dollar you spend on business insurance.
+You can generally write off the business insurance you carry for your real estate work.

 Real estate comes with specific risks, and a few types of coverage are especially relevant.
 Here are a few common scenarios that can come up for agents, along with the types of insurance that can help cover each risk:

-• A client just called saying you gave them bad advice during their transaction.
+• A client calls saying you gave them bad advice during their transaction.
 They’re claiming your oversight cost them thousands, and now they’re suing.
-Errors and omissions (E&O) insurance can help cover legal fees, settlements, and judgments related to professional mistakes or oversights.
+Errors and omissions (E&O) insurance —sometimes called real estate professional liability — can help cover legal fees, settlements, and judgments related to professional mistakes or omissions.

 • You’re hosting an open house when a prospective buyer slips on a wet spot you hadn’t noticed.
-General liability insurance protects you against third-party bodily injury or property damage claims, covering medical expenses and legal costs.
+General liability insurance can help protect you against third-party bodily injury or property damage claims, including medical expenses and legal costs.

 • You’re in an accident while driving to a property showing or client meeting.
-If you’re using your vehicle for business purposes, a personal auto policy typically won’t cover accidents.
-Commercial auto insurance covers damages, injuries, and liability for vehicles used in your work.
+If you’re using your vehicle for business purposes, a personal auto policy typically won’t apply.
+Commercial auto insurance can help cover damages, injuries and liability when your vehicle is used for work.

 • Your office floods, and your equipment is toast.
-A Business Owner’s Policy (BOP) bundles general liability and commercial property insurance to cover unexpected events like fire, theft, or other damage that can disrupt your business.
+A Business Owner’s Policy (BOP) bundles general liability and commercial property insurance to help cover unexpected events such as fire, theft or other damage that can disrupt your business.

-• Your client database just got hacked, and sensitive information is at risk.
-Real estate transactions involve a lot of personal data.
-Cyber insurance helps cover costs related to data breaches, from notifying affected clients to recovering compromised data.
+• Your client database just got hacked, and sensitive information is compromised.
+Because real estate transactions involve a lot of personal data, cyber insurance can help cover breach-related costs — from notifying affected clients to recovering compromised files.

-If you don’t have another source of employer-sponsored health insurance, your health insurance premiums are also tax-deductible.
+If you don’t have employer-sponsored health insurance, the premiums you pay may also be tax-deductible.

 2. State and local tax deductions for real estate agents

-You’re likely familiar with helping clients understand their property taxes, but what about the taxes that affect your business?
-You can write off state and local taxes (called the SALT deduction) related to your real estate business, including:
+You’re likely familiar with helping clients understand their property taxes, but it’s just as important to know the taxes that affect your own business.
+Real estate agents can generally deduct certain state and local taxes (often referred to as the SALT deduction) that relate to their business, including:

 • State income taxes